Route details, maps, pubs, features, local history and folklore for a wide variety of walks focusing primarily on Norfolk and Suffolk

 Walking on the Greek island of Rhodes

-The new blog has a similar format and I hope it is of some use to those who intend to do some walking on this scenic island.
-The walks are all simple and under 15 miles with included information about local features and details of tavernas and restaurants plus a google map of the route.
+The site has a similar format to Griffmonsters Walks and it is encouraging to see more and more tourists exploring beyond the tourist hotels on this scenic and adorable island.
+The walks are generally easy given the rocky landscape, and all are well under 15 miles with included information about local features and details of tavernas and restaurants plus a map of the route and written directions.

 2 comments: